neonkore/Nunicode/README.md

 ### host-endianess

-ISO/IEC 10646 clearly says that if BOM is not present, encoding should be considered BE, however sometimes you can see UTF-16 defined simply as "host-endian".
-For that purpose nunicode implements UTF-16HE and UTF-32HE encodings.
-HE stands for host-endian.
+[ISO/IEC 10646][] clearly says that if BOM is not present, encoding should be considered BE, however sometimes you can see UTF-16 defined simply as "host-endian".
+For the purpose of decoding and encoding strings in host endianess, nunicode implements UTF-16HE and UTF-32HE encodings.

-Note that nu\_utf16\_read\_bom() will default encoding to UTF-16BE, therefore HE variants are need to be used explicitely when required.
+Note that nu\_utf16\_read\_bom() will default encoding to UTF-16BE if BOM is not present in string, therefore HE variants are need to be used explicitely when required.

 [ISO/IEC 10646]: www.itscj.ipsj.or.jp/sc2/open/02n4125/FCD10646-Main.pdf